Skip to main content

 When are the hearings being held?

-Public hearings are likely to start in autumn 2024.
-A preliminary hearing will likely take place in the spring.
-Precise dates and times for upcoming hearings and preliminary hearings can be found on the Inquiry’s hearing page.
+Precise dates and times for past and upcoming hearings can be found on the Inquiry’s hearing page.

 Where are the hearings being held and how can the public follow them?